reycuba0918/Boolean-Algebra/README.md

 ### Characters in a Boolean Constant Expresssion

 * '1' stands for True.
-It indicates the affirmative or positive state in logical operations.
+It indicates the affirmative or positive state in logical expression.
 * '0' represents False.
-It indicates the negative or opposite state in logical operations.
+It indicates the negative or opposite state in logical expression.
 * '!' symbol represents the logical NOT operation.
 It is used to invert the truth value of the the operand to the right of the symbol.
 * '+' symbol is used to represent the logical OR operation.
 This operation evaluates to True ('1') if at least one of the operands is True
 * '*' symbol represents the logical AND operation.
 This operation evaluates to True ('1') if both operands are True